 At Malvern Institute, we have made it our mission to combine the most cutting-edge therapies with proven treatment methods into a program that arms individuals with all the skills and strategies they need to achieve lifelong recovery.
-As part of our Malvern 90-Day Model our intensive outpatient program offers a unique blend of an inpatient-level curriculum with the flexibility of an outpatient program.
+As part of our Malvern Model of Care our intensive outpatient program offers a unique blend of an inpatient-level curriculum with the flexibility of an outpatient program.
 But is intensive outpatient care the right choice for you?

 Our IOP Locations: Berwyn, Bethlehem, Cherry Hill, Pottstown, Trevose